LesterEvSe/Corners/README.md

 # SFML Game Corners

   A program for _Linux_ that uses the _SFML_ graphical library.
 This is a checker game called **Corners** designed to entertain two players on the same device.
 The rules of the game are shown on the main application screen.
+Read only paragraph **Easy way to build and run**, if you could not build, then read all the way to the end, starting with paragraph **Requirements**

+##  Easy way to build and run

+  This path via .sh files.
+  - In order for the .sh files to run, they need to be allowed to run with the ***chmod +x build.sh game.sh*** command.
+  - Next, install the necessary programs and build the project, using the ***bash build.sh*** command.
+  - Lastly, you can run the game with the ***bash game.sh*** command.

 ##  Requirements

   The main thing you need to run is to have SFML version 2.5.1 or higher installed on your computer.
 You can install it with the command